What are the best channels for music creators to use for music distribution and promotion? Here are our picks.

 Music promotion is a tough gig.
 How do you cut through the noise and get your name out there?
 It’s not easy but it’s certainly not impossible.
 There are a few vital apps out there that can get you noticed.
-Here’s some of the best music promotion apps every up-and-coming artist needs.
+Here are some of the best music distribution apps every up-and-coming artist needs.

 Get Your Music Noticed